UiharuKazari2008/LANTIS/README.md

 ## Setup
 1 Install a Raspberry Pi or any other system
-2 Generate a SSH Keypair
+2 Generate a SSH Key pair
 3 Clone this Git
 4 cd LANTIS/
-5 Generate a SSH Keypair with the name lantis.key
+5 Generate a SSH Key pair with the name lantis.key
 6 Get a remote host from Digital Ocean or Vultr (Cheaper) with lowest hardware 7 Add your user SSH key to host for setup (Confirm you can login) 8 Configure CSV File and config files
 9 Run with -X option in front for Dry Run (Connects and does setup but does not route packets)